Greenadine/acf-javacord/README.md

 This implementation of ACF is not official, and the core of ACF has been marked as not stable enough for new implementations.
 Use this implementation at your own risk.

 ## Installation
+_I recommend [installing it to a local repository](https://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html), but if you would rather want to get it working as soon as possible, read the "quick and dirty" solution below._

 Add the .jar file to a new `/libs` folder (or a different one) within the project.
 ### Maven
 ```xml